zellwk/zellwk.com/src/posts/2019-02-06-open-soure-zellwk.md

 I continue to use Node and Express because:

 1. I was already using it
-2. I only knew Node + Express backend
+2. I knew Node + Express backend
 3. I didn't want to learn anything else right now

 ## Wrapping up

 So there you have it.

-Everyone has a different definition of what's "better".
-For Zellwk.com, I chose to use tools I'm already familiar with so don't have to spend time learning something similar to what I already know.
+Everyone has a different definition of what's "better". **For Zellwk.com, I chose to use tools I'm already familiar with**.
+I don't want to spend extra time learning similar things.

 Hope you have fun going through [the repository][6]!

 [1]:	https://github.com/zellwk/zellwk.com/ "Zellwk.com Github repo"
-[2]:	/blog/write-dirty-code "Write dirty code"
+[2]:	/blog/its-okay-to-write-dirty-code "Write dirty code"
 [3]:	https://github.com/zellwk/zellwk.com/ "Zellwk.com Github repository"
 [4]:	https://github.com/zellwk/resize-images
 [5]:	https://css-tricks.com/gulp-for-beginners/ "Gulp for beginners"